Buying vs. Renting in Temecula

-For anyone thinking of moving to Temecula, this blog post will give you a really good idea of buying vs renting in Temecula.
-The video in this blog post goes over exactly what the average home in Temecula rents for as well as what your payment will be when purchasing an average priced home in Temecula.
+This blog post will give you a good idea of the cost of buying vs. renting in Temecula if you are thinking about moving there.
+The video in this blog post goes over exactly what the average home in Temecula rents for, as well as what your payment will be when purchasing an average-priced home in Temecula.

 Pros of Renting in Temecula

-- You don’t have to worry about paying taxes, HOA or insurance
+- You don’t have to worry about paying taxes, HOA dues, or insurance.

-- if the property does have an HOA with a pool, hot tub, barbecues you have full use of all of those amenities without having to actually pay for the HOA.
+- If the property does have an HOA with a pool, hot tub, and barbecues, you have full use of all of those amenities without having to actually pay for the HOA.

-- You don’t know how long you will be able to live at the property.
-You could rent for one year, love it and the landlord decides to sell and you have to move again.
+- You don’t know how long you will be able to live on the property.
+You could rent for a year and fall in love with it, only for the landlord to decide to sell, forcing you to relocate.

 Pros of Purchasing a Home in Temecula